mstocco/mariostoc.co/content/traininglog/20210221-ironman2021-27weeksout.md

 ### NOTES
 Total Time: **0 minutes**

-Another morning and another marginal improvement in the range of motion in my back.
+Another morning and another marginal improvement in the range of motion in my back; I am still not 100% and putting on socks is not (yet) comfortable.

 <!---->